tanaylakhani/sticky-extension/README.md

 # Sticky Notes Chrome Extension

-A Chrome extension that allows users to create draggable sticky notes anywhere on a webpage, with real-time synchronization to a backend server.
-Built with React and TypeScript.
+A Chrome extension that allows users to create draggable sticky notes anywhere on a webpage, with rich text editing capabilities and real-time synchronization to a backend server.
+Built with React, TypeScript, and TipTap.

 ## Features

 - **Context Menu Integration**: Right-click anywhere on a webpage to create a sticky note
+- **Rich Text Editing**: Full text formatting capabilities using TipTap editor
+  - Bold, Italic, Underline formatting
+  - Bullet lists
+  - Placeholder text
+  - Clean, minimal toolbar
 - **Drag and Drop**: Notes can be dragged around the page using their header
 - **Live Coordinates**: Real-time display of note positions (x, y coordinates)
 - **Text Selection**: Selected text automatically becomes note content